felixguerrero12/shiny-telegram/001-win_event-RDP-Bruteforce.md

 hydra -t 1 -V -f -l administrator -P wordlist.txt rdp://10.0.0.1
 ```

+This validation scenario will attempt to authenticate to the 10.0.0.1 host using the password list wordlist.txt.
+This should enumerate a large amount of Event ID 4625 triggering a detection for Window RDP Bruteforce.

 # Response
 In the event that this alert fires, the following response procedures are recommended:
 * Validate where the authentication requests are coming from.